emacsmirror/subsonic/README.md

 Please send any patches or share any issues you may have on the mailing list here: https://lists.sr.ht/~amk/public-inbox

-Perfer sending mail to the mailinglist before opening at todo ticket -- https://todo.sr.ht/~amk/subsonic.el
+Prefer sending mail to the mailing list before opening at TODO ticket -- https://todo.sr.ht/~amk/subsonic.el

 ## Screenshots